cbcrg/kallisto-nf/README.md

 Thus it is possible to execute it on your computer or any cluster resource manager without modifying it.

-Currently the following clusters are supported:
+Currently the following platforms are supported:

   + Oracle/Univa/Open Grid Engine (SGE)
   + Platform LSF